Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 21.5% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 184 trips daily across all routes, equating to around 56 weekly trips per individual stop.
+According to the 2021 Census, 21.5% of residents work from home, a figure potentially influenced by COVID-19 conditions.
+Service frequency averages 184 trips per day across all routes, translating to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport